The ASRock X870E Taichi wins in 8 out of 13 comparable specs, with 3 ties. Its biggest advantage is VRM Phases (145% better).

 AI Versus Verdict

-The ASRock X870E Taichi is the objective winner of this comparison, securing seven spec victories compared to two for the ASRock H670 Steel Legend.
-The most impactful advantage for the ASRock X870E Taichi is its VRM phase count, which is 145% higher than that of the alternative.
-While the ASRock H670 Steel Legend offers a 200% advantage in PCIe x1 slots, the superior power delivery architecture makes the former the more robust option for high-performance configurations.
+The ASRock X870E Taichi is the objective winner of this comparison, securing victory in eight of the thirteen evaluated specifications.
+Its most significant technical advantage is its VRM phase count, which is 145% higher than that of the ASRock H670 Steel Legend.
+This superior power delivery architecture represents the primary differentiator between the two boards, establishing the former as the more robust option for demanding hardware configurations.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.